 As a good friend of mine, Andy Harrington, says – the universe is a balance.
 If there are people who love you, there will be others that hate you.
 Well, I kinda get what he means.
 And I have always said, the only way to have no haters is to be so vanilla that no-one feels very much about you either way.

 Vanilla is a great flavour for an ice cream but not very good as a business or public persona.
 You have to put yourself out there.
 If YOU don’t have confidence in you – who the heck will?
-If you don’t come across as passionate and standing for something, if you don’t believe your message has meaning for others and you will do whatever it takes to get it out there – who else will ?
+It’s the same if you don’t come across as passionate and standing for something.
+Or if you don’t believe your message has meaning for others and you will do whatever it takes to get it out there – who else will ?

 And let me tell you – the more you do that, the more likely it is you will get a hater.
 Or more than 1.
 Of course, you will hopefully have more people who like you than don’t and you will have some right raving fans.
 But there is every chance you will have a Mr Nasty.
 So, be ready for it.